 Some of the common reasons for a delay in processing is a rejection due to incomplete information or not including the proper fee.
 This can result in starting the process from the beginning.
 If the United States Citizenship and Immigration Services has reason to doubt some of the information on the application, they may issue a Request for Evidence, which will require a response from the employer.

 For foreign nationals outside of the United States, processing typically takes longer and often depends on their local consulate.
 For certain visa categories, additional supplementary information needs to be provided in order to file the petition.
 Additionally, if the LCA is not approved the first time due to missing information or errors, it might need to be resubmitted for approval, further delaying the petition process.

 A qualified immigration attorney can help avoid delays, rejections, and audits that can be time-consuming and expensive.

 Currently, the United States Citizenship and Immigration Services is accepting Form I-129 versions dated 03/26/15 and 10/24/14.
 However, the current edition is 08/13/15, and this is the best one to use.
 For Form I-129S, the current version is dated 06/02/16, and no other edition will be accepted.

 If you need help completing and filing Form I-129, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.